ignaciiodx/gravestones-modified/README.md

 Gravestones also includes craftable "aesthetic gravestones", which allow builders to use the gravestone blocks without having their builds at risk of damage.
 They can also be written on and dyed just like signs.

-![A screenshot of 3 aesthetic gravestones in a cherry grove surrounded by ruins.
-The grave on the left reads "R.I.P.
-Old Gravestone Model".
-The grave in the middle reads "R.I.P.
-Issue #3.
-You can finally type on these!".
-The grave on the right reads "YOU'RE NEXT", and is dyed red and glowing](images/aesthetic.png)

 ### Configs
 This is a short summary of some of the mod's configs.
 For the full list with more detailed explanations, see [the wiki](https://github.com/PneumonoIsNotAvailable/Gravestones/wiki/Configs).